-Oh, that I have these soft and delicious swiss chard pancakes to post is a miracle.
-But they are the easiest ever made in the blender!
-Have them ready to eat in 15 minutes!
+These are soft and delicious pancakes with swiss chard.
+They are the easiest ever made in the blender!
+Have them ready to eat in 15 minutes.

-This tumultuous month of April is coming to an end and things in the kitchen are slowly going back to normal, whatever that means.
-After being completely absent from any baking or cooking, this past week I made some homemade marshmallows, the best chocolate cookies ever and a few cakes.
+This tumultuous month of April is ending, and things in the kitchen are slowly returning to normal, whatever that means.

 Anyway, on to these gorgeous little pancakes made with swiss chard.

 Let me tell you these are some lovely pancakes as a side dish or a light meal.
 A great way to eat your greens.